enyosolutions/vue-awesome-components/docs/guide/awesomecrud/readme.md

   ```
-  // example of route for crud component
+  // example of route for awsome crud
   {
    name: 'contact',
    path: 'contact',